r3bl-org/r3bl-open-core/README.md

 > 🦀 You can also find all the Rust related content on developerlife.com
 > [here](https://developerlife.com/category/Rust/).
 >
-> 🤷‍♂️ Fun fact: we built a library that is similar in spirit to this crate for TypeScript (for TUI
+> - 🤷‍♂️ Fun fact: before we built this crate, we built a library that is similar in spirit for
-> apps on Node.js) called [r3bl-ts-utils](https://github.com/r3bl-org/r3bl-ts-utils/).
+>   TypeScript (for TUI apps on Node.js) called
+>   [r3bl-ts-utils](https://github.com/r3bl-org/r3bl-ts-utils/).
+We have since switched to Rust
+>   🦀🎉.

 <hr/>